EpicWebs/compass-test/README.md

 These comments are then removed and the url is re-written.

 ####GRUNT MODULES####
 A list of modules being used by this install.
-This list is also in the same order as they are executed.
+This list is also in the same order as they are run compile_site.sh.

 **grunt-contrib-jshint**<br />
 This module is used for checking javascript files.